hpcleuven/VscDocumentation/source/access/data_transfer_using_winscp.rst

    #.
 Fill in your VSC username.
    #.
 Double check that the port number is 22.

 #.
-If you are not using pageant to manage your ssh keys, you
-   have to point WinSCP to the private key file (in PuTTY .ppk format) that should be used.
-You can do that usind "Advanced" button and then choose "SSH" "Authentication" from the list.
+If you are not using pageant to manage your ssh keys, you have to point WinSCP to the private key file (in PuTTY .ppk format) that should be used.
+You can do that using "Advanced" button and then choose "SSH" "Authentication" from the list.
 When using pageant, you can leave this field blank.

    |WinSCP config advanced|